PoCInnovation/Workshops/software/32.Zig/README.md

 > 💡 Pay attention to your error handling !

 - Display the result of the calculation in your terminal.
+For this step you will create a interactive calculator that will take a first number, then the operation and finally the second number and once you have all the information, compute all that and print the result.
 📚 Documentation:
  -[Errors](https://ziglang.org/documentation/master/#Errors)
  -[Memory](https://zig.guide/standard-library/allocators)